jonrandy/canvas-screen/README.md

 # Canvas Screen

-Simple wrapper for Canvas to give quick and simple graphics capability similar to what was available in PowerBASIC, QBasic etc.
+Canvas library for Screen-like pixel graphics use (similar to what was available in PowerBASIC, QBasic etc.)